aws/aws-cdk/packages/aws-cdk/README.md

 will skip deployment if they are identical.
 Use `--force` to override this behavior and always deploy the stack.

+If environment was bootsrapped with non default qualifier, pass `--bootstrap-qualifier` argument at deploy time.

 #### Deploying multiple stacks

 You can have multiple stacks in a cdk app.
 An example can be found in [how to create multiple stacks](https://docs.aws.amazon.com/cdk/latest/guide/stack_how_to_create_multiple_stacks.html).